 It’s a very safe city as capital cities go.
 Within the A10 ring road and south of river IJ, violent crime is very rare even at night, but you should beware of sneaky pickpocketing (day and night), and mind the many cyclists.
 Even the notorious red light district is safe except for the pickpockets, and the illegal drug dealers you should just ignore.

-Staying anywhere in the center is great, except I would avoid staying in the Red Light District because it is so crowded and noisy with bachelor parties and such.
+Staying anywhere in the center, or in ‘De Pijp’ north of Ceintuurbaan, is great.
+The dark green marking in my map above.
+Except I would avoid staying in the Red Light District (red part in map above) because it is so crowded and noisy with bachelor parties and such.
 Most other parts of the center are great to stay in and will enable you to walk to many sights.

-The ring of neighborhoods around the center is also very convenient and fun to stay in, and may in fact be ‘first choice’ for the more adventurous souls looking for the ‘local feel’, or the ones who want a quieter area away from the hordes of tourists.
+The ring of neighborhoods around the center (light green marking in map) is also very convenient and fun to stay in.
+And may in fact be ‘first choice’ for the more adventurous souls looking for the ‘local feel’, or the ones who want a quieter area away from the hordes of tourists.
 I will list some names of bigger and smaller neighborhoods, hence the names will not be mutually exclusive (for example Kinkerbuurt is in Oud-West).
 Staatsliedenbuurt, Frederik Hendrikbuurt, Da Costabuurt, Kinkerbuurt, Oud-West, Helmersbuurt, Vondelbuurt, De Pijp (preferably the northern half called Oude Pijp), Oud-Zuid, Oud-Oost, Oosterparkbuurt, Dapperbuurt, Indische Buurt, Oostelijk Havengebied, Zeeburg.

-Anything else within the A10 ring road and south of IJ river is also fine, but will cost you more travel time.
-Do test runs in Google Maps > Directions to see how much time.
+Most other areas within the A10 ring road are also fine, but will cost you more travel time.
+Do test runs in Google Maps > Directions to see how much travel time you’d need to sights you want to visit.
 You will still find plenty of restaurants, cafes and shops here.

 North of IJ river and close to the water is also fine, especially if it’s walking distance from Buiksloterweg ferry which goes day and night.